wtoivo/RM2-F2F-quali-book/docs/03-data-collection-processing.md

 You don’t have much control of the environment, as we are all doing our focus groups online using Microsoft Teams.
 It is not possible to do them in person due to logistical restraints (recording equipment and booking space) and you cannot use platforms other than Microsoft Teams due to logistics (Zoom is limited to 40 mins) as well as University requirements around GDPR.

 You will be recording the visual and audio content of this focus group.
 Practice using the Teams environment with the rest of your group in advance.
-See this video (**ADD IN**) for help.
+See [this video](https://echo360.org.uk/media/ac9666b4-d793-4843-b3fe-070098e57110/public) for help.

 Please press record before you start the focus group!
 You do not want to end the focus group and find out that you didn’t press the right button and the whole thing is gone.
 Just in case, a member of the group could be taking notes.
 This should never be the interviewer, as this would distract them from their task of understanding what is being said.